algbio/themisto/README.md

 # Installation
 ## Requirements

 We currently support only Linux and macOS.
-For compilation, you will need a C++17 compliant compiler with OpenMP support, and CMake v3.1 or newer.
-If compiling with g++, make sure that the version is at least g++-8, or you might run into compilation errors with the standard library &lt;filesystem&gt; header.
+For compilation, you will need a C++20 compliant compiler with OpenMP support, CMake v3.1 or newer, and [Rust](https://www.rust-lang.org/tools/install).
+If compiling with g++, make sure that the version is at least g++-10, or you might run into compilation errors with the standard library &lt;filesystem&gt; header.

 ## Compiling

 ### Linux

-These instructions have been tested to work on Ubuntu 18.04.
+These instructions have been tested to work on Ubuntu 18.04 with the aforementioned dependencies installed.
 To build the software, enter the Themisto directory and run

 ```
 git submodule init
 git submodule update
+cd ggcat/crates/capi/ggcat-cpp-api/
+make
+cd ../../../..
 cd build
 cmake .. -DMAX_KMER_LENGTH=31 -DCMAKE_BUILD_ZLIB=1 -DCMAKE_BUILD_BZIP2=1
 make
 ```

+If there is a linking error at the very end, try runnning `make` again.
 Where 31 is the maximum k-mer length (node length) to support, up to 255.
 The larger the k-mer length, the more time and memory the index construction takes.
 Values that are one less than a multiple of 32 work the best.
 This will create the binary at`build/bin/themisto`.

 **Troubleshooting**: If you run into problems involving the &lt;filesystem&gt; header, you probably need to update your compiler.
-The compiler `g++-8` should be sufficient.
+The compiler `g++-10` should be sufficient.
 Install a new compiler and direct CMake to use it with the `-DCMAKE_CXX_COMPILER` option.
-For example, to set the compiler to `g++-8`, run CMake with the option `-DCMAKE_CXX_COMPILER=g++-8`.
+For example, to set the compiler to `g++-10`, run CMake with the option `-DCMAKE_CXX_COMPILER=g++-10`.

 ## MacOS

+Warning: these instruction have not been tested in a while.
+We are aware that there are problems with compiling on ARM-based Macbooks due to x86 instructions in the dependency KMC.
+Currently, we have no fix for this.

-Compiling Themisto on macOS requires users to first install gcc-8 or newer from homebrew with
+Compiling Themisto on macOS requires users to first install gcc-10 or newer from homebrew with

 ```
 brew install gcc@8